devrim-oguz/dart_acr122_pcsc/README.md

 ## Platform Support

 ⚠️ **Platform Limitations**:
-- Supports Linux, macOS, and Windows
-- Only the Linux implementation is currently tested
+- **Only Linux is supported**
-- Windows and macOS implementations are present but experimental / unverified
+- Windows and macOS implementations are not supported at this time

 ## Features